radovskyb/watcher/README.md

 `watcher` is a watcher that watches for changes and notifies over channel's either anytime an event or an error has occured.

-`watcher`'s simple structure is similar in appearance to fsnotify, yet is much smaller and doesn't use any system specific events, so should work cross platform easily and consistently.
+`watcher`'s simple structure is purposely similar in appearance to fsnotify, yet doesn't use any system specific events, so should work cross platform consistently.

+With `watcher`, when adding a folder to the watchlist, the folder will be watched recursively.

 # Todo: